webplatform/docs/guides/html_links/index.md

 <body>
   <h1>Different Links</h1>

-  <h2>Example of in-page navigation with fragment identifiers, links and anchors</h2>
+  <h2>Example of in-page navigation with fragment identifiers, links, and anchors</h2>
   <div id="nav">
     <ul id="toc">  <!--Table of Contents-->
       <li><a href="#sec1">Section One</a></li>